Appendix B — Matrix Operations

 column_vector = np.array([[1], [2], [3]]) # create a column vector

-Now, we can take a few of our block vectors and assemble them into a matrix.
-A matrix is a 2 dimensional collection of vectors.
+Now, we can take a few of our block vectors and stack them into a matrix, assuming the vectors are of the same size.
+A matrix is a 2 dimensional collection of vectors, and it is the fundamental structure for tabular data and beyond.

 Matrix